akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 IntelliJ IDEA
 -------------

-[IntelliJ](https://www.jetbrains.com/idea/) from JetBrains is one of the leading IDEs in the Java/Scala community, and it has excellent support for Akka Http.
+[IntelliJ](https://www.jetbrains.com/idea/) from JetBrains is one of the leading IDEs in the Java/Scala community, and it has excellent support for Akka HTTP.
 This section will guide you through setting up, testing and running the sample project.

 ## Setting up the project